Lifetime License Break-Even Calculator

 How Break-Even Analysis Works

-A lifetime hunting license is a one-time purchase that replaces your annual license renewal forever.
-The fundamental question is: how many years of hunting before the upfront cost pays for itself?
+A lifetime hunting license is a one-time purchase that may replace an annual base license, senior product, sportsman package, or combo package depending on the state.
+The fundamental question is: how many years of matching annual purchases before the upfront cost pays for itself?

 Our calculator uses this formula: